allania7med11/Warmups/README.md

-# warmUp - cohort 12
+# WarmUps - cohort 12

 When using different machine
 Always .. don’t forget to erase Git credentials from mac: